 Meißner, A.; McNair, S. (2021): Ageing and technologies - Creating a vision of care in times of digitisation.
-Results of a fast-track process of the Joint Programming Initiative "More Years; Better Lives".
-A paper for policy makers. https://doi.org/10.25528/060 (Open Access).
+Results of a fast-track process of the Joint Programming Initiative "More Years, Better Lives".
+A paper for policy makers (2nd Edition).
+Doi: https://dx.doi.org/10.25528/062

-This paper for policy makers is a product of a "fast-track" project "Ageing and technologies: Creating a vision of care in times of digitisation", supported by the German Federal Ministry of Education and Research and the funded organisations of the Joint Programming Initiative (JPI) "More Years, Better Lives".
+This paper for policymakers is a product of a "fast-track" project "Ageing and technologies: Creating a vision of care in times of digitisation", supported by the German Federal Ministry of Education and Research and the funding organisations of the Joint Programming Initiative (JPI) "More Years, Better Lives".
 It provides a synthesis of the main results of the project.